Rolias/KMeter-macOS/README.md

 If you don't know what a K-Meter is check out [Martin's site](http://www.mzuther.de/en/software/kmeter/) for all the details.
 For now, this repo just has the binaries of the Macintosh OSX version I created.
 At the time the current version of OSX was 10.11.4 (El Capitain).

-Download the Zip version It wil contain:
+Download Zip the project and unzip it.
+Then unzip K-Meter-Dist.zip and it will contain:
 * KMeter_manual.pdf
 * Standalone (folder)
   * K-Meter